![]() |

 The author tells a reasonable story which I assume was realistic for the era.
 The characters all seem shallow and two-dimensional, only interested in money, cars and affairs.
 Perhaps this was intended, so as to show the shallowness of the era... but it didn't make for a terribly interesting book, in my view.
 Still, I read it over about ten days while eating breakfast, and it was quite readable, even if I could not bring myself to care about any of the people.

-I would not personally recommend 'The Great Gatsby' - but many readers love it.
-It's not a long book and I suppose it's worth reading as a bit of unusual social history - and also to learn that dubious morals and people's expectations really have not changed much in the past hundred years.
+I would not personally recommend 'The great Gatsby' - but many readers love it.
+It's not a long book and I suppose it's worth reading as a bit of unusual social history.
+It's also interesting to learn that dubious morals and people's expectations really have not changed much in the past hundred years.

 I don't suppose I will read it again.
 But then, I'm not really a fan of Dickens, either.

-Note that the Amazon links are to paperback editions of this classic, rather than the free Kindle versions which can be downloaded on both sides of the Atlantic.
+Note that the Amazon link is to a paperback editions of this classic, rather than the free Kindle version which can be downloaded on both sides of the Atlantic.

 Review copyright 2014 Sue's Book Reviews